-This site is being addressed through Federal actions.
-The State of California, Department of Toxic Substances Control (DTSC) and the Del Norte County Department of Health and Human Services, Public Health Branch, are actively involved in monitoring the remaining contamination.
+This site was being addressed through Federal actions.
+The State of California, Department of Toxic Substances Control (DTSC) and the Del Norte County Department of Health and Human Services, Public Health Branch, are actively involved in monitoring groundwater quality.

 Immediate Actions: In 1987, the EPA removed nearly 300 cubic yards of contaminated soils that were considered to be the source of groundwater contamination.
 This action alone resulted in a decrease in groundwater contamination from about 2000 ppb to less than 500 ppb in the two years before the groundwater treatment system began operating.

 An air stripping groundwater treatment system was built in 1989 and operated for seven years, treating over 23 million gallons of groundwater and reaching protective levels for all contaminants except DCP.
 The DCP concentrations dropped from over 400 parts per billion (ppb) in 1990 to about 40 ppb by 1996.
 However, about 95 percent of the contaminants were removed within the first four years of treatment.
 After several attempts to optimize the treatment, it was shown that the concentration of the remaining contaminants would slowly decline whether or not the pump and treat system was operating.
 In October 1997, the pump and treat system was discontinued with the DCP level at 38 ppb.
 Monitoring results indicated that the groundwater contamination was not spreading any further.
 EPA, the State and Del Norte County agreed to monitor the final small area of contaminated groundwater until the protective goal of 5 ppb was reached everywhere.
 The County also instituted controls to prevent inadvertent exposure to contaminated land or to the water supply of nearby residents.